 As you can imagine, all the trees have shot up and are in need of constant pruning and trimming.
 The photo below was taken in 2005 and the little Christmas tree has grown tall and sturdy.
 That corner of the garden is like a small wood of persimmon, walnut and hazel trees and it's where I can hang a hammock as a place to rest and read in a shady place.

 We have a big plot of land in Italy so there's plenty of room for trees to grow and spread out away from the house, but that's not the case in our English garden so we shall be thinking about where we plant our present fir tree and the magnolia that was a gift from our daughter (which is still in a pot).
-Hopefully the Christmas tree, which looks very healthy now, will survive the Christmas holiday period indoors and do well when planted out.
+Hopefully the Christmas tree will survive the Christmas holiday period indoors and do well when planted out.